 Credit: Paul Scott

-Typically the fuses or CB’s will be centrally located at the top of the box and the two busbars on opposite sides towards the bottom of the box.
+Typically, the fuses or CBs will be centrally located at the top of the box, and the two busbars on opposite sides towards the bottom.
 Sketch the components in those positions in the box.
 It’s not necessary to try and draw complex images.
-Just use basic generally recognized symbols as illustrated.
-Make sure to annotate or write in the component names as well as listing CB or fuse ratings.

 Sketching Your Array Inputs to the Busbars and Circuit Breakers

 For step two, draw in your wire inputs from the panel strings.
 Again, no need for anything fancy.
 Straight-line wire representation will be fine.
-It would help, though, if you can draw positive, negative, and ground wires in different colors.
-To avoid confusion, draw a bridge or a break in the wire where two wires cross each other in the diagram.
-In addition, clearly mark which input is which.
-You can also draw in arrows on the wires indicating an incoming feed.
+It would help if you could draw positive, negative, and ground wires in different colors.

 Sketching Your Combiner Outputs to the Charge Controller and Battery Bank

-This is a straightforward, basic combiner box, and you may want to add other components such as lightning arrestors, system monitors, or rapid shutdown components.
-Fortunately, these components will themselves have wiring diagrams, and adding them to your diagram later shouldn’t be too much trouble.
+This is a straightforward, basic combiner box, and you may want to add other components, such as lightning arrestors, system monitors, or rapid shutdown components.

 In Closing